gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

     brew edit foo

 Now just paste into the formula after `__END__`.
-Instead of `git diff | pbcopy`, for some editors `git diff >> path/to/your/formula/foo.rb` might help you that the diff is not touched (e.g. white space removal, indentation, etc.)
+Instead of `git diff | pbcopy`, for some editors `git diff >> path/to/your/formula/foo.rb` might help you ensure that the diff is not touched (e.g. white space removal, indentation, etc.)

 # Advanced Formula Tricks

 If anything isn’t clear, you can usually figure it out with some `grep` and the `Library/Formula` directory.
 Please amend this document if you think it will help!

 ## Unstable versions (`HEAD`, `devel`)

-Formulae can specify alternate downloads for the upstream project’s `devel` release (unstable but not `trunk`) or `HEAD` (`master/trunk`).
+Formulæ can specify alternate downloads for the upstream project’s `devel` release (unstable but not `trunk`) or `HEAD` (`master/trunk`).

 ### HEAD

 HEAD URLs (activated by passing `--HEAD`) build the development cutting edge.
-Specifying it is easy:
+Specifying it is
+easy:

 ```ruby
 class Foo < Formula